vszal/pop-kustomize/README.md

 ## Create a repo
 This demo relies on you making git check-ins to simulate a developer workflow.
 Fork this repo, or otherwise copy it into your own Github repo.

+## Customize Cloud Deploy yaml

+1. In `clouddeploy.yaml`, replace `project-id-here` with your actual project for each of the three targets.

 ## Bootstrap Google Cloud demo
 Bootstrap scripts are in the `bootstrap` folder.

 The `init.sh` script is provided to bootstrap much of the configuration setup.
 You'll still need to do some steps manually after this script runs though.

-1. Replace project-id-here with your Google Cloud project-id on line 3.
+1. In `init.sh`, replace project-id-here with your Google Cloud project-id on line 3.
-2. run `. ./bootstrap/init.sh`
+2. Run `. ./bootstrap/init.sh`
 3. Verify that the Google Cloud Deploy pipeline was created in [Google Cloud Deploy UI](https://console.google.com/deploy/delivery-pipelines)
 4. Setup a Cloud Build trigger for your repo
   * Navigate to [Cloud Build triggers page](https://console.google.com/cloud-build/triggers)